noir-lang/noir/docs/docs/dev_docs/tutorials/writing_token_contract.md

 ##### Authorizing token spends

 If the `msg_sender` is **NOT** the same as the account to debit from, the function checks that the account has authorized the `msg_sender` contract to debit tokens on its behalf.
 This check is done by computing the function selector that needs to be authorized (in this case, the `shield` function), computing the hash of the message that the account contract has approved.
 This is a hash of the contract that is approved to spend (`context.msg_sender`), the token contract that can be spent from (`context.this_address()`), the `selector`, the account to spend from (`from.address`), the `amount`, the `secret_hash` and a `nonce` to prevent multiple spends.
-This hash is passed to `assert_valid_public_message_for` to ensure that the Account Contract has approved tokens to be spent on it's behalf.
+This hash is passed to `assert_current_call_valid_authwit_public` to ensure that the Account Contract has approved tokens to be spent on it's behalf.

 If the `msg_sender` is the same as the account to debit tokens from, the authorization check is bypassed and the function proceeds to update the account's `public_balance` and adds a new `TransparentNote` to the `pending_shields`.